openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   MAY respond with a 429 status code.
 An Event Transmitter SHOULD NOT respond with a 429 status code if an Event Receiver is not exceeding this frequency.

-format

-> **Receiver-Supplied**, The Subject Identifier Format that the Receiver wants for the events.
-If not set then the Transmitter might decide to use a type that discloses more information than necessary.

 TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of {{OAUTH-DISCOVERY}}.
 This would allow other specs to add to the stream configuration.